bas080/dotlocaldotbashrc/README.md

 echo 'source "$HOME/.dotlocaldotbashrc"' >> ~/.bashrc
 ```

+You can now create a `.local.bashrc` in any directory by running
+`dotlocaldotbashrc init`.

 Optionally you can show which local bashrc is currently active in your prompt.

 ```bash